 - Don’t over plan and then obsess over each action.
 This can quickly lead to “analysis paralysis”.
 Making you unable to move forward.

 - Be clear on each step of the plan.
-If not sure of how to go to the next step, clarify your goals and options.
-Don’t rely on some magical moment to occur.
-The process is a balance between planning and then moving on, it’s hard not to obsess on the details, but it’s necessary to keep moving along.
+If not sure of how to go to the next step, clarify your goals and then moving on, it’s hard not to obsess on the details, but it’s necessary to keep moving along.

 - Don’t let fear override your performance.
-We can all become stuck on the fear, but it’s important to stay calm and focused.
-Don’t let your negative self-talk immobilize your creativity and productivity.
+We can all become stuck on the fear, but it’s important to stay calm and productivity.
 Reassuring yourself often can get you through this process.

 The most important thing to remember whether you are working for a company or yourself is that change takes time.
 Once you have identified your “knowing-doing gap”, don’t attack it head on.
 Create a plan and work through the process one step at a time.